 We ate at Ad Hoc back in September (yeah last year, WHAT OF IT), and luckily we had reserved fried chicken night!
 I think we made the reservation about 3 months in advance.
 We had to change the number of spots from 4 to 5 a few weeks before and they were very accommodating about that.

 In a nutshell: Best dining experience ever.
 Keep in mind we’re pretty much poor college students, so a $50 meal at Ad Hoc is kind of a big deal!
 And, it was so worth it.
 Onto the food!

 Here’s an easy dinner to make.
 By easy I mean, most of the work is simply done in the prepping and cutting; the rest is taken care of with time and heat (thanks, oven).
 The main stars of this dish are the Paleo meatballs.
 In an effort to reduce the carb count, ground flax was used instead of breadcrumbs as a binding agent.
 Did they turn out just as well as regular meatballs?
 Read ahead to find out!

-Hi, folks!
-Another low carb recipe for the books today, and a good one that could use up any leftover riced cauliflower.
+Hi!
+Another low carb recipe today, and a good one that could use up any leftover riced cauliflower.
 This crust is made up of mozzarella, eggs, cauliflower, and spices.
 I usually eyeball the amount of ingredients, and I’ve even gotten away with using just a half cup of mozzarella in a whole recipe when I don’t have a lot on hand.
 It tastes great, and it really can’t get any simpler.
-It may even be easier to prepare than regular pizza dough!
+It may even be easier to prepare than regular pizza dough.